A Look at Quinnipiac Assignment 11 – ICM 527 – Continuing Program Evaluation

 The Continuing Program Evaluation Campaign

 The campaign report shows the number of content submissions and the number of clickthroughs to a ‘get help’ screen.
-There is also a statement regarding ‘thousands’ of comments but no specifics; that could have been more clearly shown.
+There is also a statement regarding ‘thousands’ of comments but no specifics.
+They could have shown this more clearly.
 But that does not truly matter.

 Showing the number of clickthroughs to the ‘get help’ screen was an objective and direct measurement of how the campaign is going.
 It answers the question, ‘did it work, or was it just a colorful and fancy waste of time?’ with ‘yes, it did’, and far more effectively than the distribution of materials ever could.

 In particular, Real Warriors should have remembered that dissemination does not equal communication.
 After all, the distributed campaign materials could have gone right into the trash.
-Without some demonstrated actions (yes, the campaign’s stated goal was awareness, but it could only really be measured with some form of observable action), Real Warriors seems more like a lot of paper redistribution.
+Yes, the campaign’s stated goal was awareness.
+But the campaign can only really measure it with some form of observable action.
+Without some demonstrated actions, Real Warriors seems more like a lot of paper redistribution.

 The two campaigns have similar goals, and both have the valiant ideal of helping the mentally ill.
 But it’s only OK 2 Talk which is showing objective and relevant results.